ashdavies/talks/2024/07/testing-in-practice/testing-in-practice.md

 }
 ```

-^ Makes sense if your system gets more complex
+^ May seem like it makes sense as your system gets more complex

 ^ Requires more configuration